-We use formula (5) to recover the stability index $S(\mathbf{q}^)$ at each segment \times period level from the estimated slopes $R'{fst}(\mathbf{q}^)$.
-Table 6 shows that $S(\mathbf{q}^)$ is lower than 1 for most segments: it exceeds 1 for only 9 percent of the segment \times quarter observations.
-Our theoretical model thus predicts successful coordination in most markets, conditional on the fact that the set of the observed services \times airlines coincides with the complete set of the services \times airlines that constitute the relevant market.
+Table 4 shows that $S(\mathbf{q}^)$ exceeds 1 for only 9 percent of the segment \times quarter observations.
+Our theoretical model thus predicts successful coordination on the equilibrium in most markets, conditional on the fact that the set of the observed services \times airlines coincides with the complete set of the services \times airlines that constitute the relevant market.

-The variability in the stability index comes from within and between segment heterogeneity.
-Although our sample window includes the 2007 crisis and the Great Recession we find that time only explains 5 percent of the variance of the stability index whereas segments contribute to 81 percent of this variance.
-Table 7 provides us with a more detailed picture of the stability index by reporting the results of the regression $\log(S{st}) = X'\beta + \text{period}t + \varepsilon{st}$ where the right-hand side variables in X consist of exogenous route characteristics as well as potentially endogenous competition indicators.
+The variability in the stability index mostly comes from segment heterogeneity: although our sample window includes the 2007 crisis and the Great Recession we find that time only explains 5 percent of the variance of the stability index.
+Table 5 provides us with a more detailed picture of the stability index by reporting the results of the regression $\log(S{st}) = X'\beta + \text{period}t + \varepsilon{st}$ where the right-hand side variables in X consist of exogenous route characteristics as well as potentially endogenous competition indicators.